 WHO WE ARE

 In 2015, the staff at UOSSM, distressed about hospitals in Syria not having stable energy, decided to tackle this immense problem.
 Patients were dying from a lack of stable electricity in hospitals.
 After a significant needs assessment and research phase, the first pilot project began construction inside Syria in December 2016.
 480 solar panels were installed saving 7,000 litres of diesel a month at the hospital and allowing the ICU, operating rooms and emergency departments to operate without diesel generators.
-With the overwhelming success of the pilot project, the next phase is to provide 6 more hospitals with solar energy systems in 2017.
-Our vision is to one day have every hospital in Syria on clean, abundant solar energy.FUND A PROJECT
+With the overwhelming success of the pilot project, the next phase is to implement solar energy systems in all medical facilities across Syria.
+Our vision is to have every hospital in Syria on clean, abundant solar energy.FUND A PROJECT

 Solar Panels Installed